jordipons/CBMI2016/README.md

-Deep learning for music information retrieval
+Deep learning for music information retrieval: CBMI2016 paper
 -----------------------------
 It is build using python on Lasagne-Theano for deep learning and Essentia for feature extraction.
-Currently, MIRdl is for easily doing music classification using any deep learning architecture available on Lasagne or Theano.
+Currently, MIRdl is for easily doing music classification using any deep learning architecture available on Lasagne-Theano.

 **Installation**